oliver006/redis_exporter/README.md

 ### Run via Docker

-The latest release is automatically published to the [Docker registry](https://hub.docker.com/r/oliver006/redis_exporter/).
+The latest release is automatically published to [Docker Hub registry](https://hub.docker.com/r/oliver006/redis_exporter/)

 You can run it like this: